John Ross Taylor

 John Ross Taylor (1913 – November 6, 1994) was a Canadian fascist political activist and party leader prominent in white nationalist circles.

 Early life and family

 Born into a well-known Toronto, Ontario family, the son of lawyer Oscar Taylor and grandson of John Taylor, a Toronto manufacturer and alderman.
+In 1948, Taylor married Myrtle Bowman, in Toronto.
+They divorced, and in 1957, Myrtle sued Taylor for custody of their daughter, Wanda.

 Fascism

 Taylor's fascist activities began in the 1920s.
-In the 1930s he joined with the Quebec-based fascist leader Adrien Arcand in creating a national fascist party, the National Unity Party.
-Taylor played a key role in organizing the putative party in English Canada before he broke with Arcand and joined the Canadian Union of Fascists becoming its secretary and organizer.
+In the summer of 1937, Taylor joined with the Quebec-based fascist leader Adrien Arcand and his Parti national social chrétien (later the National Unity Party of Canada).
+Taylor played a key role in organizing the putative party in English Canada as the National Christian Party and ran in the 1937 Ontario general election in the predominantly-Jewish riding of St. Andrew in Toronto on an antisemitic platform, but withdrew before the election.
+Soon after, Taylor broke with Arcand and Taylor's National Christian Party formed an alliance with the Canadian Union of Fascists led by Chuck Crate, which Taylor soon joined, becoming the CUF's secretary and organizer.

-Taylor was interned as a Nazi sympathizer for 53 months during World War II.
+Taylor was interned as a Nazi sympathizer for 53 months during World War II under the Defence of Canada Regulations.
+He later said he decided to break with Arcand as Arcand was a Roman Catholic while Taylor, at the time, was an ardent Christian Scientist.
+At the time, as well, there was a strong anti-Catholic sentiment in Toronto among the largely British Protestant population.

 Post-war

 During the 1960s, Taylor acted as the Canadian representative of the antisemitic National States' Rights Party and was based at his farm at Gooderham, north of Peterborough, Ontario, where he held fascist meetings and published virulent antisemitic and racist literature that led Canada Post to revoke his mailing privileges.
 He also led his own movement with David Stanley which he called "Natural Order".
 In 1965, he was featured on the Canadian Broadcasting Corporation's public affairs program This Hour Has Seven Days.
 During his interview with CBC journalist Larry Zolf, Taylor called for Jews to be exiled to Madagascar.